According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 How Should I Choose a Squarespace Template?

-Some Examples of Squarespace Templates and Families
+Squarespace Templates and Families in Version 7.0

-Okay, as Squarespace themselves say: a good place to start is the Brine template family.
+If you decide to go for a version 7.0 template, a good place to start is the Brine template family.
 It’s the most popular and flexible one, used to build over 40 templates.
 It has an Advanced Products Page, parallax scrolling, and a stacked Index Page.

 Here is the original Brine template in action, which is the base for an online store that sells pickles.
 Now I don’t know about the business potential, but the design looks great.